Definition of IoT

 Smart Homes

-IoT enables home automation for comfort, security, and energy savings.
+IoT enables home automation for comfort, safety, and energy saving.

-• Smart lights and thermostats adjust automatically based on occupancy and weather.
+- Smart lights and thermostats adjust automatically based on room usage

-• Security cameras and smart locks monitor and control access remotely.
+- Security cameras and smart locks allow remote monitoring and control

 Agriculture

-IoT helps precision farming with real-time monitoring of soil, crops, and weather.
+IoT helps farming by monitoring soil, crops, and weather in real time to improve productivity.

-• Soil sensors measure moisture and send alerts when watering is needed.
+- Soil sensors check moisture and send alerts when watering is needed

 Security and Privacy in IoT